What is the Force Continuum?October 17th, 2022

 - Level 5 – Lethal Force

-Remember, in the oral board exam you must justify your actions.
+In the oral board exam you must justify your actions.
 If you believe a Level 4 response is warranted, you must reasonably and rationally justify that response.
-If you cannot articulate your reasons, you may have landed on the wrong level of response.
+If you cannot articulate your reasons, you may have decided on an inappropriate use of force.

 Level 1 – Presence of a Law Enforcement Officer

-Let’s be clear – the presence of a police officer itself has an enormous impact.
+Let’s be clear – the presence of a police officer has an enormous impact on surrounding behavior.

 An officer has the capacity to prevent an ongoing crime or to prevent a crime that may otherwise have happened.
-In this way, the presence of a law enforcement officer constitutes “Level 1” on the 6-stepped ladder of the force continuum.
+In this way, the presence of a law enforcement officer constitutes “Level 1” on the 6-stepped ladder of the breadth of the force continuum.

 The police officer in question doesn’t even need to utter a word, let alone move a limb.
-An officer in attendance at an event commands the behavior of the crowd, even if members of the crowd don’t think about it.
+An officer in attendance at an event commands the behavior of the crowd, even if members of the crowd don’t actively think about it.
 The presence of law enforcement acts as a deterrent.

-“Level 1” on the force continuum is, therefore, the least forceful of all responses.
+“Level 1” on the force continuum is therefore the least forceful of all possible responses.